griefertroll101/Yaml-model-files-for-LMS/README.md

 Linux/Mac: ~/.lmstudio/hub/models/%Company%/%Model%

-Make sure that the file is under the correct company and model and that the file is named model.yaml only
+Make sure that the file is under the correct company and model

 Thanks Yorkie, Roxxus and in part Lithium